 1. Nominations are requested as described above.

-2. Nominees should have expertise and knowledge of the cultural patterns, issues, and/or data needs of the African American community.
+2. Nominees should have expertise and knowledge of the cultural patterns and issues and/or data needs of their African American communities.
 Such knowledge and expertise are needed to provide advice and recommendations to the Census Bureau on how best to enumerate the African American population and obtain complete and accurate data on this population.
-Individuals, groups, or organizations may submit nominations on behalf of a potential candidate.
-A summary of the candidate's qualifications (resumé or curriculum vitae) must be included along with the nomination letter.
+Individuals, groups, or organizations may submit nominations.
+A summary of the candidate's qualifications (résumé or curriculum vitae) must be included in the nomination letter.
 Nominees must have the ability to participate in Advisory Committee meetings and tasks.
 Besides Committee meetings, active participation may include Committee assignments and participation in conference calls and working groups.

 3. The Department of Commerce is committed to equal opportunity in the workplace and seeks diverse Committee membership.Start Signature